Within-Dataset Disclosure Risk for Differential Privacy: Deriving Epsilon based on RDR

 \subsection{Using RDR to Express Privacy Preferences}

 The RDR complements the worst-case bound of disclosure risk given by $\epsilon$ and becomes an additional indicator of relative disclosure risk associated with each within-dataset individual.
-A controller may express their privacy preferences over the within-dataset individuals in terms of their RDRs, and choose an $\epsilon$ such that the corresponding RDRs satisfy their privacy preferences.
+A controller may express their privacy preference over the within-dataset individuals in terms of their RDRs, and choose an $\epsilon$ such that the corresponding RDRs satisfy their privacy preference.
 Next, we convey this intuition through an example.

 \mypar{Example illustrating one use of the RDR} Figure \ref{fig:pri} shows a dataset of three records, where each record consists of a patient's ID (column \textsc{P}) and whether the patient has a certain disease (column \textsc{D}); the value 1 means the patient has the disease and 0 otherwise.
 Consider an analyst issuing a query about the number of patients who have the disease.
 To protect the privacy of the within-dataset patients, the controller decides to use the Laplace Mechanism to compute a noisy count.
 The controller does not know which $\epsilon$ they should use, so they first select a set of candidate $\epsilon$ values (\eg $\infty, 1, 0.1, 0.01$) and compute the associated RDR of each within-dataset patient (shown as an additional column by the dataset).